5 Tough (But Normal) Caregiver Emotions – and How to Manage Them

 It’s why so many family caregivers struggle with some or all of these types of caregiver emotions:

 Guilt: You may feel as though you’re not doing as much as you should to help your loved one, that you’re selfish for wanting time away to yourself, or that you’re inadequate to provide the help your loved one needs.

 Helplessness: There are some circumstances when you simply can’t solve the problems your loved one is facing.

 Anger or frustration: This can be directed at yourself, other family members who seem as though they’re not doing their fair share, or even at your older loved one for causing you to be in this situation.

 Resentment: Particularly common when caring for someone who hurt or betrayed you in the past, it’s easy for those feelings to resurface when that person is now in your care.

 Hopelessness: When a loved one faces a difficult diagnosis such as a chronic or terminal condition, feelings of hopelessness can settle in, which can lead to despondency or depression.

 Acknowledging these feelings, and accepting that they are perfectly normal, is a good place to start.
 These tips can also help:

-- Find a care partner.
-Working with a professional care provider, like Midnight Sun Home Care, enables you to achieve a healthy life balance – something that is vital to every caregiver.
+Find a care partner.
+Working with a professional provider in companion care in Anchorage, AK, like Midnight Sun Home Care, enables you to achieve a healthy life balance – something that is vital to every caregiver.

-Contact our trained, experienced, and compassionate care team by calling (907) 677-7890 and let us walk alongside you with the high quality, customized care services your loved one deserves – allowing you to take much-needed time for self-care.
+Contact our team in companion care in Anchorage, AK and the surrounding areas by calling (907) 677-7890 and let us walk alongside you with the high quality, customized care services your loved one deserves – allowing you to take much-needed time for self-care.
 We’re always available to answer any questions you have on how to care for aging parents, to provide helpful resources specific to the challenges you’re facing, and to provide a complimentary in-home consultation to share more about how we can help.